dactrtr/dactrtr.github.io/_portfolio/Mckinsey.md

   - ""
 date: 2017-10-30
 intro: >
-  At McKinsey I worked as Senior Visual Designer embedded with client design teams.
+  At McKinsey I was part of an internal design team working alongside consultants.
-  The engagement wasn't about producing screens.
-It was about changing how teams worked: introducing tools they weren't using, establishing workflows that didn't exist, and getting adoption fast enough to show results within a single project cycle.
+  The engagement ran about five months across four client companies in Chile and Argentina, covering telecom, insurance, fintech, and financial services.
+The job wasn't producing screens.
+It was getting design teams working differently, fast enough to show results within a single project cycle.
 ---

 ---

-### Tool Adoption
+### Diagnosing the problem first

+Before touching design tools at all, we started with the developers.
+Talked to them about what wasn't working with the design team.
+Most of the time the pain was the same: handoff was unclear and design changes kept arriving without context.
+Once we understood that, we knew where to focus.

-Client design teams were working without prototyping tools.
-Reviews happened on static files, feedback was slow, and iteration cycles were longer than they needed to be.
-I introduced **Sketch** and **Principle**, ran hands-on sessions to get people up to speed, and restructured the review process around interactive prototypes instead of static deliverables.
-Within three months, review cycles were measurably shorter.
+From there we moved to the design teams.
+Most were working in **Freehand** or **Photoshop**, no interactive prototyping, reviews happening on static files.
+Feedback was slow and imprecise because stakeholders couldn't click through anything.
+I introduced **Sketch** and **Principle**, ran hands-on sessions, and restructured the review process around interactive prototypes.
+The difference in the quality of feedback was immediate.

 <figure class="figimg">
   <div style="width:100%;height:280px;background:#F0F0EE;border-radius:4px;"></div>